ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/README.md

 MP7 PDW: An upgraded UMP45.
 Low recoil in bursts.
 Large clip.

-P90 PDW: The perfect "run & gun" weapon.
-Very high fire rate, unique dual mag mechanic for fast reloads, and a massive clip... but ridulous recoil.
-Uesless at range but shreds up close.
-Strong against bosses, and works _really_ well with the Mag Ready gear.
+P90 PDW: Huge clip, slow reloads.
+Works well with Mag Ready.

 M4A1: _Unchanged_.
 High damage, 2-STK, but suffera at a distance due to high recoil and ranged damage loss.

 MCX300: Low fire rate but no ranged damage loss, always a 2-STK.
 Reliable damage makes reloads infrequent.

-LMG Ultimate: Sustained fire increass its accuracy.
-Higher damage.
-Can breach.
-Have fun ;)
+LMG Ultimate: Higher damage with more penetration.
+Reduced recoil makes burst fire much safer around hostages.
+Oh, and IT CAN BREACH.

 ## Breacher